 There is a large class of potential FRET applications for which a full-scale molecular dynamics simulation is not only feasible, but highly advantageous (by "full scale" we mean all-atom fully-solvated simulations in periodic boundaries).
 These applications include those in which the donor and acceptor are both attached to the same macromolecule for the purpose of probing its function or the effects of ligands.
 EF-Tu mentioned above is an example: it is well within the computational capability of many labs to conduct full-scale simulations of EF-Tu on a timescale that is many multiples of the fluorescence lifetime, and this approach offers several advantages over FPS.
 One is that the effects of solvent may be explicitly included.
 We should expect solvent to have highly significant effects on the distribution of dye orientations - limiting some otherwise "accessible" volumes, while favoring others.
-A second advantage is that more appropriate averaging schemes may be applied for donor-acceptor orientations; instead of the average donor orientation being matched to average acceptor orientation, simulations make it possible to average the instantaneous relative orientation of donor and acceptor.
-An appropriate averaging scheme (weighted by r6) is important because of the subtle but real distance dependence of κ.
+A second advantage is that more appropriate averaging schemes may be applied for donor-acceptor orientations; instead of the average donor orientation being matched to average acceptor.
+An appropriate averaging scheme (weighted by r6) is important because of the subtle but real distance dependence of $\kappa$ .
 This dependence means that distance contributes to both the numerator and denominator of the / term to a degree that could have significant effects on, but which have not yet been studied with sufficient precision.